 47.)
 Leser-Trelat sign with primary hepatic carcinoma.

 48.)
 Clinical image in gastroenterology.
-The sign of Leser-Trélat associated
+The sign of Leser-Trélat associated with rectal carcinoma.

 49.)
 [Leser-Trélat sign associated with gastric cancer: report of one case].